Comprehensive guides

 Electronic cigarettes and vaping

-WARNING: CRITICAL INFORMATION Mauritius has been enforcing a strict ban on electronic cigarettes since May 31, 2023.
+WARNING: CRITICAL INFORMATION : Mauritius has been applying a strict ban on electronic cigarettes since May 31, 2023.

-• The manufacture, commercial import, distribution and sale of electronic cigarettes and vaping products are strictly prohibited
+• The manufacture, import, distribution and sale of electronic cigarettes and vaping products are strictly prohibitedincluding for personal use

 • E-liquids (with or without nicotine), vaping devices and all associated accessories are affected.

-• This ban also applies to heated tobacco products (IQOS, Glo, etc.)
+• This ban also applies to heated tobacco products (IQOS, Glo, Ploom, etc.)

 Risks involved :

-• Your equipment will be confiscated during customs clearance.
+• Your equipment will be systematically confiscated at customs.

 • Imprisonment of up to one year in case of repeat offense

-• It is impossible to buy e-liquids or equipment on site (sales strictly prohibited)
+• It is impossible to buy e-liquids or equipment on site (sales are strictly prohibited throughout the territory)

-Our recommendation Given the risks and uncertainty, we strongly advise against bringing your e-cigarette.
+Our recommendation Given the illegal nature of any importation and the lack of any guarantee of tolerance, we strongly advise against bringing your e-cigarette.
 If you wish to quit smoking during your stay, nicotine replacement therapies (patches, gum, lozenges) are available in pharmacies in Mauritius.
-If you still decide to bring your vape, be aware of the risks and limit yourself to a single, discreet device with the bare minimum of e-liquid.
+If you nevertheless decide to bring your vape, accepting the risk, limit yourself to a single discreet device with the bare minimum of e-liquid, and be prepared to have your equipment confiscated and to pay a fine.

 Pets